awsdocs/amazon-chime-user-guide/doc_source/webhooks.md

    1. The URL accepts an HTTP POST request\.

    1. Amazon Chime webhooks accept a JSON payload with a single key **Content**\.

    The following is a sample curl command with a sample payload:

       ```
       curl -X POST "<Insert your webhook URL here>" -H "Content-Type:application/json" --data '{"Content":"Message Body emoji test: :) :+1: link test: http://sample.com email test: marymajor@example.com All member callout: @All All Present member callout: @Present"}'
       ```
+   The following is a sample PowerShell command for Windows users:

+      ```
+      Invoke-WebRequest -Uri "<Insert your webhook URL here>" -Method 'Post' -ContentType "application/JSON" -Body '{"Content":"Message Body emoji test: :) :+1: link test: http://sample.com email test: marymajor@example.com All member callout: @All All Present member callout: @Present"}'
+      ```

 1. After the external program sends the HTTP POST to the webhook URL, the server validates that the webhook is valid and has an assigned chat room\.